How to Create or Refine a Content Marketing Strategy

 Here are examples of each from Wistia:

-• Top of the Funnel: Shooting Video with an iPhone This post introduces anyone interested in shooting better video with an iPhone to some really useful tips.
-Many of the people who find this post won’t be ready to buy Wistia, but some will be doing research for a work project and will remember this resource.
+• Top of the Funnel: The Best iPhone 15 Pro Max Camera Settings for Video This post introduces iPhone 15 Pro Max users (or potential users) to useful tips for shooting better videos.
+Many people who find this post won’t be ready to buy Wistia, but some will be researching a work project and will remember this resource.

-• Middle of the Funnel: Using Video with Marketing Automation This post is textbook middle of the funnel content.
-It inserts the product directly into a conversation about a broader and highly relevant topic (marketing automation).
+• Middle of the Funnel: How to Get a Transcript of a Video This post is textbook middle of the funnel content.
+It inserts the product directly into a conversation about a broader and highly relevant topic (transcribing a video, particularly for accessibility).
 It’s thorough and insightful, with just the right amount of sales pitch.

-• Bottom of the Funnel: Get Better Organized and More Productive with the New Wistia Trello Power-Up Product updates are a great way to educate existing customers and nudge prospects.
+• Bottom of the Funnel: Product Spotlight: See What's New in Wistia Product updates are a great way to educate existing customers and nudge prospects.
 When you’re targeting the bottom of the funnel, don’t be shy about addressing your product.

 To wrap up, don’t forget these two rules about topic ideation: